jdah/minecraft-weekend/README.md

 ##### Unix-like
 `$ git clone --recurse-submodules https://github.com/jdah/minecraft-weekend.git`\
 `$ make`
+` to comepile this game just  run requirements.sh to install the requirements and comepile this ` $ cd minecraft-weekend
+` $ chmod +x requirements.sh
+` $ sudo requirements.sh

 The following static libraries under `lib/` must be built before the main project can be built: